-Trump ousts White House staffer who testified against him in impeachment: lawyer
+Trump ousts two officials who testified against him in impeachment

 “That was a false report.
 I have a great relationship with Mick,” Trump said.

-Democrats say Trump pushed for the Ukraine investigations to undermine Biden, a candidate to win the Democratic nomination for November’s election.
-Trump says he wanted to help Ukraine fight corruption.

-Biden’s presidential campaign suffered a serious setback when he came in fourth place at the Democrats’ first state nominating contest in Iowa this week.
+Biden’s campaign for the Democratic presidential nomination suffered a serious setback when he came in fourth place at the Democrats’ first state contest in Iowa this week.

-Senate Republicans have been investigating Hunter Biden, who served on the board of a Ukrainian gas company while his father, Joe, was U.S. vice president.

-Senators Chuck Grassley and Ron Johnson have asked for the younger Biden’s travel records while under official Secret Service protection, among other official records.
-Democratic lawmakers say the Treasury Department has provided Congress with some financial records involving Hunter Biden.

-Trump had urged Ukraine to investigate both Bidens, though there has been no evidence of wrongdoing by either one.

-Reporting by Jeff Mason and Steve Holland; Additional reporting by Susan Heavey, Lisa Lambert, David Morgan, Mark Hosenball, Karen Freifeld and Idrees Ali; Writing by Alistair Bell; Editing by Andy Sullivan, Howard Goller and Daniel Wallis
+Reporting by Jeff Mason and Steve Holland; Additional reporting by Susan Heavey, Lisa Lambert, David Morgan, Mark Hosenball, Karen Freifeld and Idrees Ali; Writing by Alistair Bell and Ted Hesson; Editing by Andy Sullivan, Howard Goller and Daniel Wallis